GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to perform the integration of the system into its deployment environment.***
 * How does the elements of the test environment interact with each other?
-* How does the system or a system element interact with the test environment?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?

   ***Rationale:  In my role, I need to take this into account when planning integration.***
+* How to connect the system or a system element to a test equipment?

+  ***Rationale:  In my role, I need to plan the test environment***
 * What additional information the system or a system element needs to generate to enable testing?
 * What additional interfaces are necessary to expose internal properties, states and modes for testing?
+* What are the HW components to be provided?
+* What are the SW components to be provided?
 * What are the functional requirements imposed on the system?

   ***Rationale:  In my role, I need to prove System Requirements via test cases.***
 * What are the non-functional requirements imposed on the system?

   ***Rationale:  In my role, I need to prove System Requirements via test cases.***
+* What are the physical components?
-* What are the protocols for exchanging items on an interface?
+* What are the protocols for exchanging items on specific interface?

   ***Rationale:  In my role i need to integrate and test the interface.***
 * What is the flow of critical information and data through the system?
 * What is the necessary response time for an interface or a service?
+* What is the physical breakdown of the system?
-* What is the sequence of interactions among the system and context elements
+* What is the sequence of interactions among the system and context elements?

+  ***Rationale:  In my role, I need to plan the test environment.***
 * What kind of test equipment is necessary to test the system elements?
+* What physical items are used building up the system?
 * What shall be validated to the customer at system level?
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***
+* Which interface design items are on an interface of a physical architecture element?
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to understand the system in order to put it into operation.***
+* Which physical items the SOI is built of?
+* Which standards, protocols and format specifications are associated with a specific interface?

+  ***Rationale:  In my role., i need to test and integrate them.***
 * Which users does the system support?
-What the system has to accomplish for these users?

   ***Rationale:  In my role, I need to cover these users with my test.***
 * Who provides the inputs to a critical function?